Showing posts with label Harry Whittington. Show all posts

 Essentially a rags-to-riches story, The Outlanders doesn’t necessarily offer a lot of surprises—you’ll realize early on that Dayton Frederick’s story foreshadows Ward’s, that Ward and Julia are destined to end up together—but that doesn’t diminish its entertainment value.
 Whittington’s writing keeps the story moving, and he cleverly weaves in real people (Flagler, Dr. Lue Gim Gong) and events (e.g., using prison labor to build railroads), as well as a few Easter eggs.
 One character that I thought was a real person in history was Marve Pooser, leader of a homesteader uprising against Ward’s ever-expanding railroad.
 I was sure I’d read about him somewhere before.
 And I had: that was the name of the villain in Whittington’s 1959 novel, A Moment to Prey (a.k.a.
 Backwoods Tramp).

 If I have one quibble with the book, it’s that while Whittington successfully keeps us in the world of the late 1870s, a few of his characters behave as if they stepped out of the 1970s, specifically Julia.
 Yes, she’s supposed to be wise beyond her years, but sometimes she’s a little too sexually blunt for the time.
 The likelihood of a young woman in this time period declaring, in her father’s company, that she would like to go to bed with a man, and that her father would not rebuke her for doing so, strains credulity.
 Less anachronistic, though still behavior more closely associated with our time, is when Ward’s sister-in-law Lavinia seduces him (hey, Ward was bound to stray sooner or later), immediately giving him a BJ (He felt her face pressed against him, her breath across her parted lips hot and moist upon his glans).
-I realize blowjobs were discovered long before the Summer of Love, but I don’t think one would be so freely given by a young woman with limited sexual experience and raised in the antebellum South.
+I realize blowjobs were discovered long before the Summer of Love, but I don’t think one would be so freely given by a young woman with limited sexual experience and raised in the Sourth during the 1800s.
 But considering that readers of the 1970s expected at least a dash of smut in their pop fiction, this can be written off as fan service.
 The sex scenes, BTW, aren’t all that frequent and are just explicit enough to make it clear what’s going on without straying too far into raunch.

 I find Harry Whittington to be a safe bet, no matter what the genre.
 Even his lesser books are, if nothing else, entertaining.
-The Outlanders, while no classic, is a satisfying read, well worth checking out if you should happen upon a reasonably-priced copy.
+The Outlanders, while no classic, is a satisfying read, well worth checking out if you should happen upon a reasonably priced copy.